nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 * ``lr-wpan-pd-plme-sap-test.cc``:  Test the PLME and PD SAP per IEEE 802.15.4
 * ``lr-wpan-spectrum-value-helper-test.cc``:  Test that the conversion between power (expressed as a scalar quantity) and spectral power, and back again, falls within a 25% tolerance across the range of possible channels and input powers.
 * ``lr-wpan-ifs-test.cc``:  Check that the Intraframe Spaces (IFS) are being used and issued in the correct order.
+* ``lr-wpan-slotted-csmaca-test.cc``:  Test the transmission and deferring of data packets in the Contention Access Period (CAP) for the slotted CSMA/CA (beacon-enabled mode).

 Validation
 **********